cider-security-research/cicd-goat/README.md

 * In each challenge, find the flag - in the format of _flag#_ (e.g _flag2_), or another format if mentioned specifically.
 * If needed, use the hints on CTFd.
 * There is no need to exploit CVEs.
-* No need to hijack admin accounts of Gitea or Jenkins.
+* No need to hijack admin accounts of Gitea or Jenkins (named "admin" or "red-queen").

 ### Take the challenge
 1. Login to CTFd at http://localhost:8000 to view the challenges: